Will I Go to Jail If Charged with Health Care Fraud in California?

 - they're going to formulate a plan to try to put you away for as long as possible.

 These health care fraud schemes can often be prosecuted at either the state or federal level, depending on the sophistication, how much money was involved, and who was involved.
-Suppose you're talking about doctors being involved or lawyers being involved, more than likely that case is going to go federal and they're going to be looking to put the person away in federal prison at an 85% rate of the time that they're doing.
+Suppose you're talking about doctors being involved or lawyers being involved.
+More than likely, that case will go federal, and they're going to be looking to put the person away in federal prison at an 85% rate of the time they're doing.
 So, you can see that these cases are handled very harshly by the best prosecutors.

 Defending California Health Care Fraud Cases

 I've defended cases at the federal level.
 I've defended cases at the state level.
-I've handled thousands of healthcare fraud related cases in LA county for many years.
+I've handled thousands of healthcare fraud-related cases in LA county for many years.
 The first thing I have you do is come to my office, sit down, and go over everything.

-Once we've got that plan together, then we're going to start talking about what you're looking at, what you're facing, what you can do to help me so you can end up with the best result and what I'm going to do for you moving forward in your case.
+Once we've got that plan together, then we're going to start talking about what you're looking at, what you're facing, what you can do to help me so you can end up with the best result, and what I'm going to do for you moving forward in your case.

 Health Care Fraud Prosecutors in Los Angeles